Definability and Interpolation within Decidable Fixpoint Logics: Identifying GFNPk and UNFPk sentences

 We now proceed with the series of transformations taking $\psi$ to a $\gnfpk[\sigtarget,\sigmag]$-safe version that is equivalent over plump trees.

 \paragraph*{Step 1: Refinement to $\sigmag$-guarded-interface $\sigcode{\sigtarget}{k}$-trees}

-By Theorem~\ref{thm:muaut}, there is some $\mu$-automaton that is equivalent to $\phi^\mu$.
+By Theorem~\ref{thm:muaut}, there is some $\mu$-automaton $\cA'$ that is equivalent to $\phi^\mu$.
 This automaton runs on $\sigcode{\sigoriginal}{m}$-trees.
 However, for the purposes of the backward mapping, we are only interested in it running on $\sigcode{\sigtarget}{k}$-trees---and more specifically on plump $\sigmag$-guarded-interface trees that encode plump $\sgnkinvar[\sigtarget,\sigmag]$-unravellings of $\sigoriginal$-structures.

 Therefore, in this first step, we make some straightforward modifications to this automaton that are correct on $\sigmag$-guarded-interface $\sigcode{\sigtarget}{k}$ trees, and then convert it back into an $\Lmu[\sigcode{\sigtarget}{k}]$-formula.
-The shape of the resulting formula is described in the following claim.
-In the proof of this claim we will also introduce some notation and terminology (e.g. bag states, interface states, etc.) that we will use in the later steps.
+The shape of the resulting formula is described in Claim~\ref{claim:step2}, but we defer the formal statement until after we have described these modifications.
+Along the way, we also introduce some notation and terminology (e.g.\ bag states, interface states, etc.) that we will use in the later steps.